Being a Better Photographer in Raleigh

 Photographers who shoot in natural lighting have less control over the effects this light has on their subjects.
 What you can control, however, is what time of day you choose to shoot and how to effectively use the light available to you.
 Because of this, it is extra important to understand how different times of day can alter the mood and light quality.
 Choosing lighting can often be the most important thing to consider when taking photographs.

 Using different types of light or combinations of different lighting can create different effects.
 The most common types of lighting are direct light, diffused light, or bounced light.
 Throughout the day, the sunlight creates different combinations of these three components, resulting in a change of white balance.
-For instance, midday will produce a neutral white balance, while evening will have a very warm and golden color cast.
+For instance, midday will produce a neutral white balance, while the evening will have a very warm and golden color cast.

 The lighting during midday consists mostly of direct sunlight.
-Because of this, lighting in photographs usually result in harsh light, lots of contrast, and less color saturation.
+Because of this, lighting in photographs usually results in harsh light, lots of contrast, and less color saturation.
 Even though this lighting can often be undesirable for certain types of photography, there are still many interesting subjects to try taking pictures of.
 For instance, water is clearest at this time of day because the direct light brightens the water.
 Black and White photography is also popular around midday because the direct light causes lots of high contrast.
 If harsh light is especially problematic, polarizing filters can be great for managing contrast.
 Another great way to manage problematic lighting is to use a window.
 Windows effectively filter the sunlight and create a soft lighting which is great for portraits.

 Evening and Mid-Morning

 Evening and mid-morning light is not as harsh as midday and has a warmer color cast.
-Shadows start becoming noticeable at this time of day and make subjects look more three dimensional.
-This type of light is a great middle ground between midday and the golden hour, making it ideal for all types of photography.
+Shadows start becoming noticeable at this time of day and make subjects look more three-dimensional.
+This type of light is a great middle-ground between midday and the golden hour, making it ideal for all types of photography.
 However, you also have to be careful when shooting at this time of day.
 The risk here is creating photographs that are too ordinary.
 When working in this lighting, try to create photos that are more unique and stand out.

 Golden Hour – Sunrise and Sunset